Quicklist: Types of Kitchen Utensils

 The serration allows a sawing action to affect the cut, something that is not possible with a regular blade.
 Folks will often see this type of blade used when cutting large roasts.

 The Boning Knife

-With a long thin blade, this tool is ideal for separating meat from bone such as in fish.
+With a long thin blade, this utensil is ideal for separating meat from bone such as in fish.
 It cuts with a regular blade, but the thinner design allows the cook to poke into the food to effectuate a cut better.
-This tool can also be used to size special meat cuts such as filets.
+This tool can also be used to size special meat cuts, such as filets.

 The Knife Sharpener

-Sure, any pair of scissors can be used to cut things apart, but Kitchen Scissors are designed to be a bit more robust, for cutting through thinks like branches, sinew, bone, tendon, and harder parts of food quickly.
-Having a pair adds to your ability to prepare food faster, smarter and more efficiently.
+Sure, any pair of scissors can be used to cut things apart, but Kitchen Scissors are designed to be a bit more robust, for cutting through things like branches, sinew, bone, tendon, and harder parts of food, quickly.
+Having this utensil adds to your ability to prepare food faster, smarter and more efficiently.

 The Cutting Board

 The last place you want to be cutting food is your counter surface.
 A Cutting Board is designed to take a beating, provide a safe place to cut or work on food, and then can be washed off, quickly.